tldr-pages/tldr/pages/common/pio-project.md

 > Tool to manage PlatformIO projects.
 > More information: <https://docs.platformio.org/en/latest/core/userguide/project/index.html>.

-- Initialize a new PlatformIO based project (defaults to current directory):
+- Initialize a new PlatformIO based project (defaults to current directory if `--project-dir` is omitted):

 `pio project init --project-dir {{path/to/project_directory}}`